Energy Secretary Battles Solyndra Obsession

 Unfortunately, that’s what seems to be happening in the press coverage of clean energy, much to the detriment of Americans trying to weed through the political rhetoric and fossil fuel industry hyperbole.

-In the lead-up to Thursday’s anticipated testimony of Department of Energy Secretary Steven Chu at yet another GOP-led House hearing into Solyndra, both the New York Times and the Washington Post published stories over the weekend that paint the government attempts to jump-start the clean energy economy in America as a waste of taxpayer money.
+In the lead-up to Thursday’s anticipated testimony of Department of Energy Secretary Steven Chu at yet another GOP-led House hearing into Solyndra, both the and the Washington Post published stories over the weekend that paint the government attempts to jump-start the clean energy economy in America as a waste of taxpayer money.

 But it’s not quite true.